 His wife, Marsha, is a recently retired school teacher.
 They have a son and a daughter, both of whom are married and expecting children of their own.
-They all continue to live in Missoula, and son Jack Morgenstern, is a principal in EverLog Systems.
+They all continue to live in Missoula, and their son Jack Morgenstern is a principal in EverLog Systems.

 It was during the wildfires of 2000 that Dick Morgenstern’s idea to build log homes out of concrete really took shape.
 He’d been carrying the basic concept of fire-resistant concrete homes with him for years, but couldn’t settle on a form.